selimslab/selimslab.github.io/_NOTES/psychology/emotions/respect.md

 ---
-tags: psy
+tags: soc
 ---

 Respect yourself, respect others, and show it

 Pause before answering

 Attention to everyone in a group